berna1995/htb-writeups/Busqueda/README.md

 ...
 ```

-I omitted the output because json is not easy easy too read if not well-formatted, you can find a readable version of the commands [here](gitea-docker-inspect.json) for gitea and [here](mysql-docker-inspect.json) for mysql.
+I omitted the output because json is not easy easy too read if not well-formatted, you can find a readable version of the commands output in [gitea-docker-inspect.json](gitea-docker-inspect.json) and in [mysql-docker-inspect.json](mysql-docker-inspect.json).

-Anyhow, there are a lot more juicy informations gained from those commands:
+Anyhow, let's recap the informations gained from running the above commands:
 - The MySQL database is linked with the gitea instance
 - We gained the database name, user and password used by the gitea instance to connect
 - We gained the mysql root password